wittman/googleplusplus_default_circle/README.md

 ### Version 0.1.2

-- Change UI so empty stars always appear and can be clicked to set a new default without the extra step of unsetting the current (solid star) default.
+- Changed UI so empty stars always appear and can be clicked to set a new default without the extra step of unsetting the current (solid star) default.
+UPDATE

 ### Version 0.1.1